cloudify-cosmo/docs.getcloudify.org/content/plugins/using-plugins.md

 ### Using Plugins

+Cloudify utilizes [Wagon](http://github.com/cloudify-cosmo/wagon) to [create]({{< relref "plugins/creating-your-own-plugin.md" >}}) and install plugins.

+#### Installing plugins in Cloudify CLI

+To use plugins in Cloudify CLI, you can install them via Wagon's command-line interface itself (which is installed alongside Cloudify CLI).

+To install a plugin, run:

+{{< gsHighlight  bash  >}}
+wagon install -s /path/to/wagon/archive.wgn
+...

+INFO - Installing cloudify_aws_plugin-1.4.1.dev0-py27-none-linux_x86_64-none-none.wgn
+...
+{{< /gsHighlight >}}

+{{% gsNote title="Note" %}}
+sudo privileges might be required if you use one of our CLI packages.
+{{% /gsNote %}}

+#### Uploading plugins to Cloudify Manager

 Cloudify allows users to upload and download plugins to and from the manager, and also to delete and list plugins already on the manager.
 These abilities are exposed by the rest client via the REST API as well as via the CLI.

-Cloudify utilizes [Wagon](http://github.com/cloudify-cosmo/wagon) to package plugins.

 For a list of plugin packages you can download, see our [downloads page](http://getcloudify.org/downloads/manager-packages.html).